 NEO-M9V-20B

-With a pay-as-you-go pricing model, you pay only for the service requests effectively done by your fleet.
-The Scale plan automatically scales up and down providing every month the best possible pricing.
-Details are available at our pricing page
+Pay-as-you-go: You only pay for the service requests actually made by your fleet.
+The scalable plan automatically adjusts usage levels each month to provide the best possible pricing.
+Details are available on our pricing page .

-The following table reports the main performance and specification of AssistNow service.
-Time-To-First-Fix highly dependent by the environment where the asset is located and by which A-GNSS data are fed into the GNSS receiver, and by the device design and shall be tested carefully with a device prototype to evaluate the performance achievable in regards of TTFF and accuracy.
+The following table outlines the main performance characteristics and specifications of the AssistNow service.
+Time-To-First-Fix (TTFF) is highly dependent on the environment in which the asset is located, how A-GNSS data is provided to the GNSS receiver, and the overall device design.
+It is essential to conduct careful testing with a device prototype, so that achievable performance for TTFF and accuracy can be properly evaluated.

-It's worth noting that reducing the TTFF, is critical for two reasons:
+It's worth noting that reducing TTFF is critical for two reasons:

-achieve faster the target accuracy.
-Typically the IoT environments are complex with urban canyon and partial sky view and the first position fix might not be accurate enough for your application.
-But the most of the times, the accuracy improves over the time because the GNSS receiver can acquire more satellite signals and improve the estimation.
-The faster you get an initial position fix the faster you can achieve your target accuracy.
+Achieving faster target accuracy.
+IoT environments are often complex, with urban canyons and partial sky visibility.
+As a result, the first position fix may not be accurate enough for your application.
+However, in most cases, accuracy improves over time as the GNSS receiver acquires signals from more satellites and refines the position estimate.
+The faster you obtain an initial fix, the sooner you can reach your desired accuracy.

 The following chart shows a typical TTFF comparison with and without AssistNow.
-It's worth noting that the performance greatly depend on the device design and the environment, therefore you might experience different results in different testing conditions.
-The chart shows:
+It's worth noting that performance greatly depends on device design and environmental conditions, so results may vary across different testing conditions.
+The below chart illustrates:

-the tiny TTFF variance when using Live Orbits.
+The minimal TTFF variance when using Live Orbits

-A u-blox GNSS receiver (chip or module) from M9 and F9 and above and the knowledge about how to configure the receiver
+A u-blox GNSS receiver (chip or module) from the M9 or F9 series and above, along with the knowledge of how to configure the receiver

-An account/domain in the Thingstream service delivery platform.
+An account (domain) in the Thingstream service delivery platform.
 Sign-up is free of charge.
-If you do not have a domain, get it by signing up at https://portal.thingstream.io/
+If you do not have a domain, get one by signing up at https://portal.thingstream.io/

-the selection of the option that best matches the required performance between:
+Selection of the option that best matches your performance requirements:

 Predictive Orbits